Douglas Henderson (ambassador): Early diplomatic career

 Henderson's initial assignments with the US State Department saw him appointed to various consular posts in Latin America: Nogales, Mexico (1942–1943) Arica, Chile (1943) and Cochabamba, Bolivia (1943–1947).
 Henderson was next posted to the Department of Commerce in Washington, DC where he worked as a financial analyst for the American Republics Branch of the Office of International Economics (1947–1950).
-It was while serving in this position that he authored a significant section of President Harry S. Truman's 1949 inaugural address which laid the groundwork for the creation of the State Department's so-called "Point Four Program", designed to increase the sharing of American scientific and industrial expertise with underdeveloped countries.
+It was while serving in this position that he authored a significant section of President Harry S. Truman's 1949 inaugural address which laid the groundwork for the creation of the State Department's so-called Point Four Program, which was designed to increase the sharing of American scientific and industrial expertise with underdeveloped countries.

 Following his service at the Commerce Department, Henderson was appointed First Secretary of the US Embassy in Bern, Switzerland (1950–1956).
 He returned to the United States after being named Assistant Director of the State Department's Economic Defense Administration (1956–1959).
-After participating in the Foreign Service Institute's Senior Officers’ Training Course, Henderson was next assigned to the American embassy in Lima, Peru first as the Chief Economics Officer (1960–1962) and later promoted to the position of Chargé d'affaires (1962–1963).
+After completing the Foreign Service Institute's Senior Officers’ Training Course, Henderson was next assigned to the American embassy in Lima, Peru first as the Chief Economics Officer (1960–1962) and later promoted to the position of Chargé d'affaires (1962–1963).
 When the Peruvian military deposed the pro-American government of President Manuel Prado in a July 1962 coup, the administration of President John F. Kennedy responded by withdrawing its ambassador, leaving Henderson as the de facto chief of the US embassy in Lima.

-His skillful and competent service in the tumultuous months following the coup, during which US-Peruvian relations were severely strained, brought Henderson to the attention of his superiors in Washington.
+His compotent service in the tumultuous months following the coup, during which US-Peruvian relations were severely strained, brought Henderson to the attention of his superiors in Washington.
 On November 8, 1963 Henderson was appointed to serve as United States Ambassador to Bolivia by President John F. Kennedy.
 His appointment was reconfirmed by President Lyndon B. Johnson following Kennedy's assassination later that same month, making him the first American graduate of the Fletcher School to achieve the rank of ambassador.